Vyral/mark-adams/_posts/2020-12-07-q-how-can-you-stay-safe-this-holiday-season.md

 **If you're just looking for quick tips to snatch 'n grab, here are the highlights:**

-* Leave special instructions for delivery drivers for where to place your packages; ask that they hide them behind outdoor furniture, or leave them at a side door where they are less visible.
+* Leave special instructions for delivery drivers for where to place your packages; ask that they hide them behind outdoor furniture or leave them at a side door where they are less visible.

 * Keep all of your doors/windows locked at all times\!&nbsp;